mjk2244/nfl-rest-scraper/README.md

 - `opp_yds_2`: number of yards `team` allowed in its **post-bye** game (int)

 ## [Distance](./distance)
-This dataset tracks the results of every NFL game played from 1990-2022, aiming to analyze how distance travelled and time zones traversed affect road teams' performances.
+This dataset tracks the results of every NFL game played from 1990-2022, aiming to analyze how distance traveled and time zones traversed affect road teams' performances.

 To access our entire dataset, click [here](./distance/data/distance_all.md).
 To access subframes for each individual season, click [here](./distance/data/individual_seasons).
 The source code for our web scraper can be found [here](./distance/distance.py).